to support the dyscalculic student.

 Compass Directions.
 Always point out positional descriptors and require your child to talk about and demonstrate them: left/right, before/after, advance/retreat, north/south, former/latter, etc.

-Teach Time: telling, visualizing; calculations, planning, planners, calendars, task analysis & estimation, make clocks, show times with arms, use visual timers & clocks.
+Teach Time: telling, visualizing; calculations, planning, planners, calendars, task analysis & estimation, make clocks, show times with arms, use visual timers and clocks.

 Learn Conical Patterns.
 Learn to visualize the numbers 0 - 10 as dot patterns, then perform physical and mental addition, subtraction, multiplication, and division using these patterns.
 (9 = 5 + 4).